Chicago Commitment

 Advancing Leadership

-The Chicago Commitment supports leadership advancement within the three focus areas described above: Culture, Equity, and the Arts; Vital Communities; and Civic Partnerships.
-Within these areas, we seek to advance equity by expanding access to a wide range of leadership opportunities and by fostering conditions that recognize and support people who bring diverse experiences and perspectives to leadership positions.
+We support leadership advancement within the other three focus areas described above: Culture, Equity, and the Arts; Vital Communities; and Civic Partnerships.
+Within these areas, we seek to advance equity by expanding access to a wide range of leadership opportunities and by fostering conditions that recognize and support people who bring a wide array of experiences and perspectives to leadership positions.

 More About Advancing Leadership Right Arrow